kean/Get/Sources/Get/Get.docc/Extensions/APIClient+Extension.md

 let string: String = try await client.send(.get("/user")).value
 ```

-You can also provide a task-specific delegate and modify the underlyng `URLRequest`.
+You can also provide a task-specific delegate and modify the underlying `URLRequest`.

 ```swift
 let delegate: URLSessionDataDelegate = ...